jgretz/advent-of-code-2020/README.md

 Solved the first part by using a Set.
 Solved the second part by using an intersection.

 # Day 7
 Solved using recursion and basic tree structure.

-This
+# Day 8
+Solved by writing an execution context and some brute force.